 So if you’re wondering what to do in Vinales, read on to discover our list of the top 11 activities on offer there.

-No one can say they’ve been to Cuba without having experienced the national dance of salsa for themselves.
-Although it might be off-putting to watch the locals dance the night away without even seeming to try, don’t miss your chance to learn a few quick steps for yourself while in Vinales.
-Lessons can be got around town, including at the Casa de Cultura.
+No one can say they’ve been to Cuba without having tried Salsa for themselves.
+It might seem a little daunting to watch locals move effortlessly in unison to a salsa beat, but don’t let that stop you!
+Don’t miss your chance to learn a few quick steps for yourself while in Vinales.
+Lessons can be taken in many places around the town, including at the Casa de Cultura.

 Ask anyone what to do in Vinales and they’re likely to respond ‘get on your bike!’
 The quiet paths and roads in and around Vinales make it the perfect place.
-Bicycles are easily and cheaply rented from a variety of stores and casa owners in the town, and it’s a great way to explore everything that Vinales has to offer.
-Perhaps one of the best places in Cuba to get off the beaten path, you can cycle sedatly down to the river for a swim, pass fields of rust-brown tobacco plants waiting to be harvested, or simply ride a while to admire the natural beauty of the mogotes which make this part of Cuba so special.
+Bicycles are easy to rent and relatively inexpensive and a great way to explore Vinales.
+Perhaps one of the best places in Cuba to get off the beaten path.
+You can cycle sedately down to the river for a swim passing by fields of rust-brown tobacco plants waiting to be harvested.
+Or simply ride further out to take in the natural beauty of the mogotes which make this part of Cuba so special.

-As you’ll discover if you haven’t already, Cuba’s system of casa particular bed and breakfast accommodation are more than just a place to lay your head after a busy day of sightseeing.
-They are also a phenomenal way to get in touch with the real Cuba, and talk with those who live there.
-You’ll learn a little about the history of Cuban cuisine, but also the local secrets of how to get the likes of arroz moro (rice and black beans) or huevo habaneros (eggs with tomatoes, peppers and onions) tasting just right, while being able to enjoy the fruits of your labour.
+Cuba’s casa particulares (bed and breakfast) are more than just a place to lay your head after a busy day of sightseeing.
+They are also a phenomenal way to get in touch with the real Cuba and talk with those who live there.
+Take a cooking class and you’ll learn the history and basic techniques of Cuban cooking.
+But you’ll also learn the secret of how cook to perfection dishes like Moros Cristianos (rice and black beans) and Huevos Habaneros (slightly spicy scrambled eggs).

-The 65 km journey from Vinales is definitely worth it to enjoy the three kilometer stretch of sand that appears rather magically from the mangroves of the key.
-But you don’t even need to get your feet wet if you don’t too, since the key is connected to the mainland by a pedraplen, or causeway.
-One of the most tranquil beaches Cuba has to offer, it is also home to the cute Jutias tree rat – a rodent similar to a giant version of a guinea pig.
+The 65km journey from Vinales to Cayo Jutias is definitely worth the trip!
+Here you’ll find a three kilometer stretch of white sand beach that seems to magically appear from the mangroves of the key.
+You don’t even need to get your feet wet if you don’t too, since the key is connected to the mainland by a ‘pedraplen’, or causeway.
+One of the most tranquil beaches Cuba has to offer, it is also home to the Jutias Tree Rat – a rodent similar to a giant version of a guinea pig.

 The Cueva del Indio (or Indian Cave) offers the chance to explore underground from the comfort of a boat.
-An ancient site of indigenous Guanajatabey Indian settlement and prehistoric art site, boats sail a short stretch of the tranquil waters of the San Vincente River as it flows through natural limestone tunnels of intriguing rock formations below ground.
-Accompanied by the tales of the boat captains, it’s a unique experience and one of the most popular things to do around Vinales.
+It’s the site of an ancient indigenous Guanajatabey Indian settlement and prehistoric art find.
+Here boats sail through a short stretch of natural limestone tunnels.
+The waters stem from the San Vincente River.
+The tales of the boat captains, make for a unique experience and one of the most popular things to do around Vinales.

-It may seem like an odd choice for a list of what to do in Vinales but after a long walk or busy day of sightseeing, there’s no better way to cool down again than with a couple of hours beside a hotel pool.
-The Hotel Los Jazmines on a hill on the outskirts of Vinales has a large pool with spectacular views over the valley.
-It can be used for a few dollars even if you’re not a hotel resident, making it a popular hangout on weekends.
+After a long walk or busy day of sightseeing, there’s no better way to cool down again than with a couple of hours beside a hotel pool.
+The Hotel Los Jazmines overlooking the Valley of Vinales has a large pool with a spectacular view.
+You can access the pool for only a few dollars even if you’re not a hotel guest.
+Be warned it’s a popular hangout on weekends.

 Live music is an incredibly important part of Cuban culture.
-It’s a way of allowing people to express themselves and keep traditions alive in an ever-changing world, and the townspeople of Vinales are no different.
-Even if you’re not up for dancing the salsa, sit back and relax in the convivial atmosphere of the township’s bars or live music venues.
-The best of Vinales is probably the Casa de Cultura, in the main square, is the place to see and be seen, with live music beginning around 9 pm
+Music is an integral part of Cuban culture and in Vinales it’s no different.
+Even if you’re not up for dancing salsa, you can just sit back and relax in the vibrant atmosphere of the Vinale’s many bars and live music venues.
+The pick of the bunch is probably the Casa de Cultura, in the main square.
+It’s the place to see and be seen, with live music beginning around 9 pm every night.

 Explore the Jardín de Caridad